 What about the Ammonia Levels?

 All urine contains ammonia and tilapia urine is no exception.
 Some ammonia is even excreted through their gills, and ammonia also comes from the break down of their solid waste.
 In a lake or pond, the ammonia levels are of no concern because there is so much water compared to the number of fish, but in a fish tank, ammonia levels need to be carefully monitored because ammonia is toxic to the fish.

 Bacteria?
 How does it relate to the Nitrite and the Nitrate?

-What happens when the Fish are introduced to the system?
+What happens when the Fish are introduced into the system?

 What’s the ideal Water Temperature?

 The ideal water temperature is a variable that depends entirely on what fish species and what plants you are growing.
 Tilapia thrive in temperatures between 70-85 degrees F, but most Aquaponic farmers keep their Tilapia tanks between 72-78 degrees F (depending on the sub-species of Tilapia), which is a compromise between the fish temperature requirements and the plant requirements.
 Aquaponics is a multi-faceted system in which one component affects one or more other components.
 Water temperature is a cross-affecting component.
 It affects the oxygen levels, the amount of unionized ammonia (ammonia not yet converted to nitrite ions) and the amount of salinity (salt) in the water.
 Warm water has less oxygen than cold water.
 It can also have a greater proportion of unionized ammonia and more salinity than colder water.